heroku/nibs/journey_builder.md

 Now click **Link Data Extension**

-Click *Data Extensions* from the right-side list and find and select the one named `jb inapp trigger scottpersinger`.
+Click *Data Extensions* from the right-side list and find and select the one named `jb inapp trigger nibs`.

 Now click `Contact Key` in the left list, and `alternativeEmail` in the right list.
 And now click **Save**.
 Go back to **Data Designer** and you should see your *In-app Trigger* attribute group linked off of **Contact** with its 3 attributes.